corndeladmin/tech-docs/src/js/parameters.md

 ## Using parameters

-When calling a function, we provide arguments for the paramters.
+When calling a function, we provide arguments for the parameters.

 ::: code-group